ora0600/confluent-ksqldb-hands-on-workshop/README.md

 The Hands-on environment can be deployed in three ways

   1. run Docker-Compose on your own hardware/laptop use docker-locally
-  2. create the demo environment in Cloud Provider infrastructure, deploy cloud environment
+  2. create the demo environment in Cloud Provider infrastructure, deploy cloud environment (AWS is prepared here)
-  3. Confluent will deploy a cloud environment for you, and will send you during the workshop all credentials
+  3. Confluent will deploy a cloud infrastructure environment for you, and will send you during the workshop all credentials
+  4. Run the workshop in Confluent Cloud, register yourself, start the cluster creation script (coming soon)

 # Prerequisites for running environment in Cloud
 For an environment in cloud you need to run following components on your machine: